Grant Guidelines & FAQ

 - Applications will be reviewed in late March.
 A knowledgeable contact person from your organization should be available from March 14 – 30.
 A member of the grants committee will contact your organization to schedule a meeting and site visit, if applicable.

 - Grant recipients will be notified in late May.

 - Grant checks will be presented at the Awards Reception (date and time TBD).

-- Grant reports for 2018 grants are due January, 2019.
-Any successful proposal of $10,000 or more will be required to meet with a committee member and OICF board or staff member mid-year to discuss the progress of the project and the impact of your efforts.
+- Grant reports for 2019 grants are due January, 2020.
+All successful proposal of $10,000 or more will be required to meet with a committee member and OICF board or staff member mid-year to discuss the progress of the project and the impact of your efforts.

 Who qualifies for OICF Annual Grants?